 The Perks of Living in DC

 Luckily for our community, there are tons of opportunities to connect with the natural world.
 Washington, DC ranks third in the nation for best park system, according to the Trust for Public Land.
 More than 20% of the city is comprised of green space, and 97% of residents live within a half-mile of a park.
-Additionally, DC boasts botanical gardens, a nationally-renowned Cherry Blossom Festival, a variety of local house-plant boutiques, and farmer’s markets in most neighborhoods.
-There are groups for bird-watching, running, biking, rowing, sailing, and hiking, along with gorgeous outdoor spaces like Rock Creek Park, the National Arboretum, Kenilworth Aquatic Gardens and more.

 Erin Ross, MS OTR/L is an occupational therapist and an aspiring science writer in DC.
 She believes in evidence-based practice, clear communication in healthcare, and diligent inclusion of the Oxford comma.
 Previous blogs include How to Decrease Loneliness and Planning a Stress-Free Vacation.